THE SEASON AFTER PENTECOST

 “We have seen…that the half of the year following Pentecost is different in character from the seasons of Advent, Christmas, Epiphany and Lent, Holy Week, Easter.
 Whether it is called ‘ordinary time,’ or ‘Season After Pentecost,’ or ‘Kingdomtide,’ each Sunday stands on its own as the Lord’s Day and should be considered in the light of The Scriptures to be read that day. …The Season After Pentecost is just that; it is not the Pentecost Season…” (Handbook of the Christian Year, p.
 241) Green, the color of abiding life, of peace, nourishment, rest and constancy, is the traditional color for this time of year.

 “JESUS TIME” IS SPECIAL TIME FOR . . .

 all our children and young people.
 This Sunday School experience offers them the opportunity to learn the Bible story and apply that story to their lives.
-“Jesus Time” meets at 11:00 a.m. and runs until the end of the Worship Service.
-If you have children and teens, ask one of the greeters to direct you to the children’s location.
+“Jesus Time” usually meets at 11:00 a.m. and runs until the end of the Worship Service.
+This morning, the children are invited to stay for our special service.

 THE BELL CHOIR . . .

 will practice on Saturday, at 11:00 a.m.

 we’re organizing a group to go to a game on Thursday, August 17, starting at 7:05, as the home team takes on the St. Louis Cardinals.
 But this isn’t just any evening at the ball park; after the game, some players and coaches were going to discuss the impact faith has had on their life.
 For the group rate, we would need at least 15 or more attendees.
 If you’re interested in attending, speak to either Debbie Siefert or Adam Dowler after the service.
 Cost will range from $18-$35, depending on where we agree to sit.